BUNDLE PRICING

 • Building loyalty: A well-designed bundle delivers a comprehensive experience that fosters greater loyalty than a standalone product.

-A beauty brand is offering a serum for €39, a cream for €29, and an eye cream for €19.
-Sold separately, the total comes to €87.
-As part of the “Complete Routine” bundle, the set is priced at €69, representing a 21% discount.
-This offer generates an average basket size 1.8 times higher than a single-item purchase and sells three products instead of one, resulting in a higher overall contribution margin despite the discount.
+As a bundle, the pack is offered at €69, representing a 21% discount off the list price.
+This offer results in an average order value 1.8 times higher than a single-item purchase and sells three items instead of one, with a higher overall contribution margin despite the discount.

-Building an effective bundle involves four steps: selecting complementary products (that are used together), setting the discount (typically between 10% and 25%), validating the overall contribution margin, and testing its appeal.
-Pricing analytics tools help identify product combinations that are naturally purchased together (basket analysis) and simulate a bundle’s profitability before launch.
-The visual presentation of the bundle (savings achieved, crossed-out total price) is just as important as the pricing itself.
+Pricing tools help identify product combinations that are naturally purchased together (shopping cart analysis) and simulate the profitability of a bundle before launch.
+The visual presentation of the bundle (savings shown, strikethrough price on the total) is just as important as the pricing itself.

 • Bundling non-complementary products: customers don't see the value in it, and the bundle doesn't take off.